oracc/oracc-rest/README.md

 ## Indexing data into Elasticsearch

-Now that Elasticsearch has been set up, you can start to upload glossary data into the Elasticsearch database.
+Now that Elasticsearch has been set up either using Docker (for development) or Ubuntu, you can start to upload glossary data into the Elasticsearch database.

 Some test datasets have been provided at: `ingest/assets/dev/sample-glossaries`, you can use this data to test out the elasticsearch functionality on your development environment (make sure you do not ingest this data on the production database).